 Jenni continued her work at the pharmacy and hammered away at her student loans.
 She was promoted to running the pharmacy that she worked within, becoming the pharmacist-in-charge (PIC).

 I continued to run my web consultancy but slowed things down a little bit.
 It was starting to wear me out a little.
 We were earning plenty of money and in the fast lane to financial independence.
 I could take the foot off the gas a little.
+There’s a marginal utility to income which left both of us feeling like striving for more wasn’t worth the tradeoffs.

 I started working to take a serious run at my “hobby” business idea, too.
 The fruit wouldn’t bear for years to come, though, if at all.